 Helpful Racing Math Resources Engine Design and Blueprinting Books and More

 A big part of building high performance engines, racing engines and vehicles involves math, numerous formulas, calculations and precise measuring of components to provide the absolute best performance possible.

 Precision Measurement Tools

 Building any engine requires a selection of precision measurement tools.
 When building a high performance engine, racing engine or blueprinting an engine, the quality of your measuring tools becomes even more important.
 Remember, these tools perform some of the most critical functions of your engine building process.
 Quality tools are an investment that will last a lifetime if properly cared for.
 Here is a selection of tools we hope you find helpful.
-We have found Amazon to be a great supplier and often you can find good used tools there also if you do not want to buy new.

 Race Math Engine Math Racing Math Formulas and Conversion Info